This post may contain affiliate links. Please see our disclosure policy.

 Extract Nectarine Juice

-• Wash nectarines and remove pits (no need to peel).
-Crush nectarines, one layer at a time, until you have chunky pulp.
+- Wash the nectarines and remove the pits (no need to peel).
+Crush the nectarines, one layer at a time, until you have a chunky pulp.

-• Place crushed nectarines in a large saucepan and add 1/2 cup water.
+- Place the crushed nectarines in a large saucepan and add the water.
 Bring to a boil, cover, and simmer 10 minutes.

-• Line a large bowl with three layers of damp cheesecloth or use a jelly bag.
-Pour cooked fruit into cheesecloth, tie closed, and hang to drip into bowl until dripping stops.
+- Line a large bowl with three layers of damp cheesecloth or use a jelly bag.
+Pour the cooked fruit into the cheesecloth, tie it closed, and hang to drip into the bowl until dripping stops.
 Press gently if desired.
-Measure exactly 4 cups juice (add water if needed to reach 4 cups).
+Measure the strained juice, adding a little water if needed to reach the amount called for.

 Make the Jelly

-• Prepare water bath canner by bringing water to a simmer.
-Wash jars and lids in hot soapy water and keep hot until ready to use.
+- Prepare the water bath canner by bringing the water to a simmer.
+Wash the jars and lids in hot soapy water and keep hot until ready to use.

-• Pour 4 cups nectarine juice into a 6- or 8-quart saucepot.
-Add bottled lemon juice and stir to combine.
+- Pour the nectarine juice into a 6- or 8-quart saucepot.
+Add the lemon juice and stir to combine.

-• Stir in Sure-Jell pectin.
-Bring mixture to a full rolling boil over high heat, stirring constantly.
+- Stir in the pectin until dissolved.
+Bring to a full rolling boil over high heat, stirring constantly.

-• Add all 4 cups sugar at once.
+- Add all the sugar at once.
 Stir constantly and return to a full rolling boil.
 Boil exactly 1 minute, stirring constantly.
 Remove from heat and skim off any foam.

 Canning Nectarine Jelly

-• Ladle hot jelly immediately into prepared hot jars, filling to within 1/4 inch of tops.
-Wipe rims, center lids on jars, and screw bands fingertip-tight.
+- Ladle the hot jelly immediately into prepared hot jars, filling to within 1/4 inch of the tops.
+Wipe the rims, center the lids, and screw bands fingertip-tight.

-• Place jars on rack in canner and lower into simmering water.
-Water must cover jars by 1-2 inches (add boiling water if needed).
-Cover canner and bring to a gentle boil.
+- Place the jars on the rack in the canner and lower into the simmering water.
+Water must cover the jars by 1 to 2 inches (add boiling water if needed).
+Cover and bring to a gentle boil.

-• Process 10 minutes (adjust for altitude).
-Turn off heat, remove lid, and let jars rest in canner 5 minutes.
-Remove jars and cool completely on towel, 12-24 hours.
+- Process 10 minutes (adjust for altitude).
+Turn off the heat, remove the lid, and let the jars rest in the canner 5 minutes.
+Remove the jars and cool completely on a towel, 12 to 24 hours.
 Check seals before storing.

 Notes